Angeli-Code/A_Modern_Approach/README.md

 ## Coding Style

 I will strictly follow what is is taught in every chapter.
-I think that the author might have strategically structured what concepts to teach and when.
+I am aware of unsafe functions in C but for the sake of following the book, I will adhere to what is taught

 ## Author